The Constant Gardener (film)

 The Constant Gardener is a 2005 drama thriller film directed by Fernando Meirelles.
 The screenplay by Jeffrey Caine is based on John le Carré's 2001 novel.
-The story follows Justin Quayle (Ralph Fiennes), a British diplomat in Kenya, as he tries to solve the murder of his wife Tessa (Rachel Weisz), an Amnesty International activist, alternating with flashbacks telling the story of their love.
+The story follows Justin Quayle (Ralph Fiennes), a British diplomat in Kenya, as he tries to solve the murder of his wife Tessa (Rachel Weisz), an Amnesty International activist, alternating with flashbacks telling the story of their relationship.

 The film's title derives from Justin's gentle but diligent attention to his plants throughout the film.
 The film was a critical and box office success and earned four Oscar nominations, winning Best Supporting Actress for Weisz.

 Plot

 British diplomat and avid horticulturalist Justin Quayle is confronted by Amnesty International activist Tessa during a lecture in London.
 They strike up a romance, and marry after she accompanies him to his posting in Kenya.
 She befriends Belgian doctor Arnold Bluhm, leading to rumours of an affair.
 Tessa has no qualms confronting corruption, to the chagrin of Justin's superiors, and she loses a child late in pregnancy.

 Tessa and Arnold connect recent local deaths to drug trials being conducted by the Kenyan-based company Three Bees using the drug Dypraxa.
 They write a damaging report on the drug and Tessa gives it to Justin's colleague Sandy Woodrow, the British High Commissioner, who sends it to Sir Bernard Pellegrin, head of the Africa Desk at the Foreign Office.
 Pellegrin responds with an incriminating letter to Sandy, which Tessa persuades him to show her, and she steals it before departing for Lokichogio with Arnold.

 Sandy informs Justin that a white woman and black driver have been killed near Lake Turkana, and that Tessa and Arnold shared a room at Lodwar before hiring a car.
 Justin and Sandy identify Tessa's mutilated body, but Arnold's whereabouts remain unknown.
 Police confiscate Tessa's computer and files, but Justin finds her keepsake box, containing a letter from Sandy declaring his love for her and asking her to return Pellegrin's letter, and records of Three Bees' tests.

 After Tessa's burial, Justin learns from his colleague Ghita that Tessa kept Arnold's secret that he was gay, as homosexuality is illegal in Kenya.
 Pursuing the truth about his wife's murder, he follows the trail of her report.
 Justin is briefly detained by police and confronts Three Bees' CEO Kenny Curtiss, but receives no answers.

 Returning to London, Justin's passport is confiscated.
 He dines with Pellegrin, who lies that Arnold must have murdered Tessa, and believes that Justin has his incriminating letter.
 Justin meets with Tessa's cousin and lawyer Ham, and they access her computer files to reveal her investigation into Dypraxa and its manufacturer, Swiss-Canadian pharmaceutical conglomerate KDH, which hired Three Bees to test the drug on unsuspecting Kenyans as a treatment for tuberculosis.